marshmallow-code/marshmallow/docs/quickstart.rst

 - Use a :class:`Method <marshmallow.fields.Method>` field
 - Use a :class:`Function <marshmallow.fields.Function>` field

-The method you choose will depend on personal preference and the manner in which you intend to reuse the field.
+The method you choose will depend on the manner in which you intend to reuse the field.

 Creating A Field Class
 ++++++++++++++++++++++